secondsun/aerogear-sync-server/server/server-netty/README.md

 ## Netty Differential Synchronization Server Implementation
-This module contains a server implementations that uses the [server-core](../server-core)
+This module embeds the [ServerSyncEngine](../server-core/src/main/java/org/jboss/aerogear/sync/server/ServerSyncEngine.java) from [server-core](../server-core) and adds network connectivity by exposing
+WebSockets.

 At the moment a single server can only support one data type/patch algorithm.
 Later version will most certainly be able to provide support for different types in the same server.

 ### DiffMatchPatchSyncServer
-The [DiffMatchPatchSyncServer](./src/main/java/org/jboss/aerogear/sync/DiffMatchPatchSyncServer.java) is a standalone server implementation that uses [DiffMatchPatch](../../synchronizers/diffmatchpatch) for diffs/patches
+The [DiffMatchPatchSyncServer](./src/main/java/org/jboss/aerogear/sync/server/netty/DiffMatchPatchSyncServer.java) is a standalone server implementation that uses [DiffMatchPatch](../../synchronizers/diffmatchpatch) for diffs/patches

 #### Starting using Maven